 S-fold the pilot chute bridle and tuck it under the right flap to keep it in place.
-Place the collapsed pilot chute between the two T-handles and pass the two pull-up cords through the closing loops in the pilot chute cap.
-Thread the ends of the pull-up cords through the slots in the T-handles.
+Pass two pull-up cords through the closing loops in pilot chute cap.
+Next, center pilot chute between grommets with closing loops as close to grommets as possible and pass ends of the pull-up cords through slots in T-handles.